f1se4/portfolio/md/airbnb/part1.md

-Looking at percentiles we could see that more or less all values are in a range near 100, and then it seems that we have some outliers, we will try to 'catch' the normal behaivour so we want to use and truncate data with most usual values.
+Looking at percentiles we could see that more or less all values are in a range near 100, and then it seems that we have some outliers, we will try to 'catch' the normal behavior so we want to use and truncate data with most usual values.

-If we 'graph' them it will become more obvious.
+If we 'graph' them it will help us to understand distribution.

 ```python